 Covering charming seaside villages, unique experiences, and some of the most famous Nova Scotia destinations including the Bay of Fundy, Peggy’s Cove, UNESCO World Heritage Sites, and more as we take you on a journey through Nova Scotia’s mainland along the south and Acadian shores up through the west and the Bay of Fundy before returning in a perfect loop back to Halifax where you’ll have a day to explore the capital maritime city.

 We loved the stops we made on this Nova Scotia itinerary so much that we even came back a few months after our first trip and again!
 (One of these days we will make it to the Cabot Trail, I promise!).

 Our Nova Scotia road trip itinerary focuses on the mainland heading through the south shores and the west.
 We recommend taking your time and adjusting our suggested Nova Scotia destinations mentioned on this itinerary to your specific interests if needed.

 The best way to explore the different Nova Scotia destinations on this Nova Scotia itinerary road trip we recommend renting a car in advance.
 We personally recommend renting your car with Expedia, you can check rates here.

 One thing that’s really nice about Nova Scotia is that gas prices are generally the same at every gas station, no one is really surging prices not even near the airport which makes filling the car back up before returning it as easy and convenient as ever.

-When going through tolls be sure to go into the lane that accepts cash as well!
+When going through tolls be sure to go into the lane that accepts cash!
 If you don’t have the perfect amount, the teller can break change for you.

 For the route we have you on for this Nova Scotia road trip we recommend driving along the Lighthouse Route.
 This route is from Halifax to Yarmouth.
 After that, you are no longer on the Lighthouse Route.
 We recommend following the routes that stay on the Lighthouse Route because these routes are more scenic.